nimiq/developer-center/migration/faqs.md

 #### I pre-registered as a validator but forgot to run the activation tool/send the readiness transaction within the activation window.
 Can I recover my validator?

 Your validator will still be included in the validator list and you can access to it once you migrate.
 However, if you are selected to produce a block and fail to do so because you didn't launch the tool in time, you will face penalties for the block you skipped to produce.
-Once you realize the oversight, you can run the activation tool to migrate the state and history and build the genesis block, and reactivate your validator via transaction.
+Once you realize the oversight, you can run the activation tool to migrate the state and history and build the genesis block, and reactivate your validator via sending a transaction to the migrated PoS chain.

 #### Can I withdraw my NIM deposit after pre-registration?